 Just to learn how to turn back

-Step 6: Outro is a variation, not the chorus verbatim
+Step 6: Make the outro a variation, not the chorus verbatim

 [Outro - drums dropped, half-tempo, single vocal + piano]